e-commerce redesign | alaska airlines | 2014

 UX Design Manager.
 I was responsible for Alaska's overall online experience.

-I ran the project managed the UX and visual designers who worked on the project and produced the images below.
+I ran the project with a design agency, and managed the Alaska Air UX and visual designers who worked on the project and produced the images below.
 I also led all stakeholder reviews.

 modernize the user experience & improve merchandising

 make the site and navigation responsive; improve info discovery

 make the site W3C WCAG 2.0 accessible

 My goal for the team: develop Alaska's UX practice & establish a design culture in the eCommerce organization